Samsung/tizen-docs/docs/application/dotnet/guides/app-management/watch-app.md

     }
     ```

 -   The `OnTick()` method is triggered at least once per second.
 The watch application can get the current time from the `time` time handle of the [Tizen.Applications.WatchTime](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.WatchTime.html) class to draw a normal watch.
-This method can be called by platform even in the background state.
-So even if your watch app is in the background If this method is called, we need to update the UI.
+Platform can call this method even in the background state.
+So even if your watch app is in the background if this method is called, you need to update the UI.

     ```
     protected override void OnTick(TimeEventArgs time)